Jelder2/CSCI-4950-Senior-Project/README.md

 adminBehind.php - handles the creation and administration of the admin page.
 Hidden behind game.html

+thegame.php - handles whether the user is logged in or not.

 ## <br>
 ## CSS Files (assets/stylesheets)